EXE88/smartschool/README.md

 SmartSchool is a Django REST backend for a school management system focused on the daily workflows of teachers and students.
 It provides APIs for scores, homework, attendance, teacher comments, user dashboards, JWT authentication, and OpenAPI documentation.

-The frontend can live in a separate project.
+The frontend lives in a separate repository: [EXE88/smartschool-UI](https://github.com/EXE88/smartschool-UI).
 This repository is intended to be the backend/API service.

 ---